 Nettles, in a cake?!
-I know what you’re thinking – what a bizarre combination, and to be honest, even the kids were adamant they weren’t going to try it; “Yuk” – was apparently their response on the way to meet me.
-However, at a glorious Spring foraging walk last year at Cape Cornwall, the whole big, green(ish) cake was devoured, and yes, the children were practically in it before it was cut, and ate every last smidgen.
+I know what you’re thinking – what a bizarre combination, and to be honest, even the kids were adamant they weren’t going to try it; “Yuk” – was apparently their response on their way to meet me.
+However, at a glorious Spring foraging walk, the whole big, green(ish) cake was devoured, and yes, the children were practically in it before it was cut, and ate every last smidgen.

 “That’s possibly the best cake I’ve ever eaten” commented one participant – well even I was bowled over by that!
 So I thought it was time I shared the recipe with you.

-I was brought up around baking - friday was baking day in our household, with cakes and snacks being made by mum for the coming week.
-Three hungry daughters, all with sweet tooths – we were familiar with kneeling on chairs to stir large bowls of cake mixture, placing dollops in paper cases, and carefully ensuring a fair amount missed the cases for us to clean up with light fingers and sticky mouths.
+I was brought up around baking – friday was baking day in our household, with cakes and snacks being made by mum for the coming week.
+Three hungry daughters, all with a sweet tooth – we were familiar with kneeling on chairs to stir large bowls of cake mixture, placing dollops in paper cases.
+Carefully ensuring a fair amount missed the cases for us to clean up with light fingers and sticky mouths.

 As an adult, my love of cake making, and the alchemy of cooking has remained with me.
 I can’t boast my mother’s finely honed skills, though I can slowly line a cake tin, and since my teens have experimented with a broad range of cake recipes, from the classic sponge to sweetening with malt barley to adding wild twists.

 Nettles, you may know, are a personal favourite of mine, and I’m always looking for new ways to incorporate them into both savoury and sweet dishes.
 Why miss out on their fabulous nutrition just because you favour cake over soup?
 No need I say, here’s the recipe.
 Based on a Devonshire honey cake, it’s rich, sweet in a wholesome way, and utterly, enjoyably cakey;

 100g dark muscovado sugar

 3 large eggs beaten